On the stability of vanishing cycles of \'etale sheaves in positive characteristic: The stability of vanishing cycles

 \end{example}

-We comment that, in the above example, by directly computing the Swan of test curves using explicit equations, one can show $\mathrm{depth}(\mathcal{F})=p$ at every point $((0,y),\xi)\in SS\mathcal{F}$ with $\xi\neq 0$ (see Example \ref{depthcompute} for an illustration in a simpler case).
-So our estimate is by no means sharp.\\\\
+We remark that, in the above example, by directly computing the Swan of test curves using explicit equations, one can show $\mathrm{depth}(\mathcal{F})=p$ at every point $((0,y),\xi)\in SS\mathcal{F}$ with $\xi\neq 0$ (see Example \ref{depthcompute} for an illustration in a simpler case).
+So our estimate in Theorem \ref{thmstabbeau} is not sharp.\\

 We now discuss Saito's result and its relation with ours.